palahsu/BomberWhole/README.md

 ✔️Press Enter

 ✔️For Scan QRCode ✔️On Android: in the Chats screen > Menu > WhatsApp Web.
-Same as Telegram and others.
+Same as Telegram and messenger others.

 ✔️Press Enter